LifestyleCorp/Genomic-Data-Center/in depth.md

-Certainly!
-To ensure your **Genomic Data Center & AI GPU Chip Foundry** GitHub repository is comprehensive, organized, and facilitates effective collaboration, it's essential to delve deeper into each substep.
+ To ensure our **Genomic Data Center & AI GPU Chip Foundry** GitHub repository is comprehensive, organized, and facilitates effective collaboration, it's essential to delve deeper into each substep.
 Below, each major component and its respective substeps are explained in detail:

 ---